Privacy January 2026 · 14 min read

 • "How long will you keep my ID on file?"

-• "Will you delete it after verification?"
+• "Will you delete it after verification is complete?"

 Common Scenarios